somerandomsequence/csci-4830-7000-gsa/assignments/sprawl.md

 menu: false
 ---

-In this assignment we will make use of imagery from the [Landsat 7](http://landsat.usgs.gov/about_landsat7.php) satellite to estimate the size of a urban area.
-Because Landsat 7 has been active since 1999, we will make use of 15 years of successive imagery to plot the growth of [urban sprawl](http://en.wikipedia.org/wiki/Urban_sprawl) in that time frame.
+In this assignment we will make use of imagery from the [Landsat 7](http://landsat.usgs.gov/about_landsat7.php) satellite to estimate the size of an urban area.
+Because Landsat 7 has been active since 1999, we can make use of 15 years of successive imagery to plot the growth of [urban sprawl](http://en.wikipedia.org/wiki/Urban_sprawl) in that time frame.
 We will focus on Dubai, a city in the UAE which has seen [massive growth in those 15 years](http://earthobservatory.nasa.gov/Features/WorldOfChange/dubai.php).
+We'll use a method of supervised maximum likelihood calculation to determine the extent of human created areas and analyze how those areas grow or change with time.

 ## Data